Summit Primer

 Stuttering: Progress Made and Navigating the Future

-Representative Brandon Markosek and Dr. Seth Tichenour
+Representative Brandon Markosek and Dr. Seth Tichenor

-Join Rep. Brandon Markosek and speech-language pathologist Dr. Seth Tichenour as they detail what it’s like to stutter, the challenges, misunderstanding, and stigma that are commonly encountered, and how Act 104 of 2023-34 (Rep. Markosek’s House Bill 2268) will help to improve access to care.
+Join Rep. Brandon Markosek and speech-language pathologist Dr. Seth Tichenor as they detail what it’s like to stutter, the challenges, misunderstanding, and stigma that are commonly encountered, and how Act 104 of 2023-34 (Rep. Markosek’s House Bill 2268) will help to improve access to care.
 They will also discuss other speech disabilities and disorders and will consider how the future can be improved in relation to social development, employment, and education.

 What’s Wrong with our Mental Health System?